 Who can adopt a child?

-A child can be adopted by either a single person or a couple (whether married or in a civil partnership and whether of different gender or the same gender).
+A child can be adopted by either a single person or a couple.
 An adoption order can be made in favour of two applicants if they are a married couple, a couple who have entered into a civil partnership or ‘two people (whether of different sexes or the same sex) living as partners in an enduring relationship’.
 The applicants must be living as a couple; for example a brother and sister is not a ‘couple’ for the purposes of adoption.
-This can be found in Adoption and Children Act 2002 section 50.
+This can be found in section 50 Adoption and Children Act 2002.

 An adoption order can be made on the application of a couple if both are at least 21 years of age.
 Alternatively, an adoption order can be made on the application of a couple where one is the mother or father of the child who is at least 18 years of age and the other is at least 21 years of age.